learn-co-curriculum/dsc-introduction-to-neural-networks/README.md

 ## Objectives
 You will be able to:
-* explain what neural networks are, and what they can achieve
+* Explain what neural networks are, and what they can achieve
-* explain the basic architecture of a neural network
+* Explain the basic architecture of a neural network

 ## What is a neural network?